 The price changes depending on the season because when the flowers aren’t blooming it isn’t as special of a place to visit as when there are purple flowers surrounding you as far as the eye can see.

 For updated prices be sure to double-check their website here!

 Lavender is seasonal so if you were to visit in winter then there will be no flowers.
 We went in spring at the beginning of December and the flowers were just starting to bloom.
 If you wait until January, February, or March though you will see the flowers all bloomed bright purple!

-The Wanaka Lavender farm is located only a 5-minute drive from the town centre.
+The Wanaka Lavender Farm is located only a 5-minute drive from Wanaka town center on New Zealand’s South Island.
 The address is 36 Morris Road and you can find their location on Google Maps (there are also signs on the road to help.)

 About the Wanaka Lavender Farm

 The Wanaka Lavender Farm is a locally owned and operated business.
 They opened in November 2014 and the property stretched across 12 hectares with over 7,000 lavender plants.
 They have over 25 different types of lavender and also hundreds of bee boxes on the property.

 The Wanaka Lavender Farm is an operating lavender farm but has also become a popular tourist attraction!
 Today, it is more than just a farm and also has a gift shop and cafe!

 We were passing through Wanaka on a road trip on the South Island and decided to stop at the Wanaka Lavender Farm to stretch our legs.
 It was a good quick stop to break up our day of driving.

 Because we visited in spring the lavender flowers weren’t fully bloomed yet, but there was still enough color to take some photos!